 This Unit encourages individual paper, paper session, and roundtable proposals in all areas of Islamic studies.
 Successful proposals will reflect theoretical and methodological sophistication and engagement with existing scholarship, along with innovative examination of Muslim practices, texts, and material culture in diverse contexts and geographies.
 We encourage the submission of coherent pre-arranged sessions involving multiple scholars, and these could include roundtable or other creative presentation formats.

 As an explicit requirement of our Unit, a successful pre-arranged session or panel proposal must incorporate gender diversity.
 Diversity of race and ethnicity, theoretical method, and rank are also highly encouraged.

 If your proposal is accepted and you agree to be on the program, we expect you to show up to participate in your session at the Annual Meeting, barring unforeseeable exceptional circumstances.
 Please note that the Islamic studies program Units have a policy according to which no-shows may be barred from the program for the following year.

-For the 2022 meeting in Denver, we are also especially interested in paper and/or panel proposals on:
+For the 2024 meeting in San Diego, we are especially interested in paper and/or panel proposals on: